randoruf/CSSR-Matlab/README.md

 # CSSR-Matlab
 [![View CSSR-Matlab on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://au.mathworks.com/matlabcentral/fileexchange/74604-cssr-matlab)

 **Note that CSSR-Matlab is NOT an official distribution**.
-This program attempts to bind CSSR with Matlab such that CSSR can run within Matlab.
+This program attempts to create a Matlab interface for CSSR.

 Before using CSSR-Matlab, it is recommended to read documentations published in the CSSR official website http://www.bactra.org/CSSR.
 CSSR-Matlab is based on CSSR, the original algorithm CSSR is developed by [Cosma Shalizi](http://bactra.org/) and Kristina Klinkner.